udexon/PhosCloudless/Ownership_Rewards.md

 With these 3 components, we are able to build EMYL Earn Money as You Learn.
 Otherwise, the obstacles against people adopting ... are ...

+1. An open source project owner may create a list of Phos library words (function name) mapping to existing or new library functions in the original host programming language (Java, C++ etc).
+This makes it easier for beginners to learn and prospective collaborators to collaborate.

+2. Collaborators then use the Phos libary words from respective upstream projects to create their own Phos library words.
+The original upstream projects may be written in various different programming languages.
+However, the downstream programming interface will use a common Phos script, simplifying collaboration and integration.

+3. Use Phos Messaging to build up database.
+Their work out payment details.
+Sponsors.

 #### 4.2 Benefits to Programmers: Young and Old